neondatabase/neon/docs/rfcs/035-safekeeper-dynamic-membership-change.md

 `AcceptorRefusal` separate message

-Preserving connections (not neede)
+Preserving connections (not needed)

-multiple joint consensus (not neede)
+multiple joint consensus (not needed)

 ## Misc

 We should use Compute <-> safekeeper protocol change to include other (long yearned) modifications:
+- network order